gSchool/angular-11-curriculum/09-Jazz/01-Jazz-SDLC.md

 ![](jazz-sdlc.png)

 Note : The above image outlines the JAZZ SDLC.
-Part of this process is creating a Jazz deployment, visiting the repo that it created for you, forking it, cloning it, making dev changes, pushing new code, submitting MR to master, etc.
+Part of this process is creating a Jazz deployment, visiting the repo that it created for you, cloning it, creating a feature branch, making dev changes, pushing new code, submitting MR to master, etc.